Books... BOOKS

 CURRENT FUTURE PROJECTS

-I've completed the initial manuscript for a new project called I am Everett.
-This novel will be published sometime in late 2024 or early 2025.
+I've completed the manuscript for a new project called I am Everett.
+This novel will be published sometime in late 2024.

 If you're interested in being a beta reader for I Am Everett, please contact me using the Contact page on this website.
 I'll send you information on what a beta read needs to do.
 If you agree, and provide me with your email address, I'll send you a manuscript.
 I really need some early feedback from my readers.
 Your comments and input help me tailor a story to make it a book you can recommend to others.